-As at March 31, 2022, the Corporation had a provision for expected credit losses of \$3 million (March 31, 2021 - \$3 million).
+As at March 31, 2023, the Corporation had a provision for expected credit losses of \$2 million (March 31, 2022 - \$3 million), related to the outstanding amounts due from service providers.
 The Corporation believes that the provision for expected credit losses is sufficient to reflect the related credit risk.